redmond-penguin/musicplayer/README.md

 During playing, the following keys can be used:
 * N - Next song
 * P - Previous song
+* R - Replay current song from the start
 * Space - Pause playing
 * X - Exit program